eic/tutorial-jana2/_episodes/02-work-environment.md

 ### Exercise 3

-Use *eicrecon* to generate an output file with both *ReconstructedParticles* and *EcalBarrelIslandProtoClusters*
+Use *eicrecon* to generate an output file with both *ReconstructedParticles* and *EcalEndcapNrawHits*